jonathan-beebe/jonathan-beebe.com/content/posts/2025-08-07-ai-vibe-coded-slop-is-not-tech-debt.md

   - ai
 ---

-As [originally coined](https://c2.com/doc/oopsla92.html) by Ward Cunningham, the phrase “tech debt” is an intentional strategy allowing a team to accumulate knowledge about the problem being solved while simultaneously shipping value every day.
+As [originally coined](https://c2.com/doc/oopsla92.html) by Ward Cunningham, the phrase "tech debt" is an analogy for a process for making "incremental growth both feasible and desirable".
+It is an intentional strategy allowing a team to accumulate knowledge about the problem being solved while simultaneously shipping value every day.
 It is a strategy for remaining un-stuck.
 It is an acknowledgement that tomorrow you will be wiser than today.
-It is a strategy for applying today’s hard earned learnings to yesterday’s immature code.
-It is a positive feedback loop.
-It is a strategy for iterative development.
+It is a strategy for applying today's hard earned learnings to yesterday's immature code.
+It is a positive feedback loop, a map for iterative development.
 It defines a way of working that allows a team and a business to constantly ship and constantly learn.
 It is a strategy used by professionals to deliver customer value early and often.
-Tech debt is an analogy for a process for making “incremental growth both feasible and desirable”.

 Tech debt is not sloppy code.
 Tech debt is not hastily written code.